bistro-its-berkeley/BISTRO_Dashboard/README.rst

 Your browser will then open to: `http://localhost:5006/Dashboard_Uber_Prize`.

-It may take a minute or so for the dashboard to load up, depending on how many runs you are comparing.
-Once it loads up, use the dropdown menus to choose the two scenario-run pairs that you want to compare.
+It may take a minute or so for the dashboard to load up, depending on how many submissions you are comparing.
+Once it loads up, use the dropdown menus to choose the two scenario-submission pairs that you want to compare.

 Installation